 Property and the housing market have long been considered a stable yet lucrative investment strategy.
 In recent years, the property market has been turbulent, to say the least.
 This article looks at today’s changing landscape and what it means for investors.

 Similarly, gold is another traditional investment asset that can allow for wealth protection, creation, and security within high inflationary environments.

 This is not just an example, but a signifier of a much broader shift currently playing out in the property market.
-In the first part of 2021, 15% of US homes were purchased by corporate investors – rather than families or individuals – leaving the average American citizen with less than a fractional chance of winning a home over an investment firm, like BlackRock.
+As of 2022, one-fourth of all single-family homes in the US were owned by investment companies rather than families or individuals.
+That means the average American citizen has less than a fractional chance of winning a home over investment firms such as BlackRock.

 So how do property and gold shape up as investment avenues?